 Suwanee is a medium-sized city located in the state of Georgia.
-With a population of 18,694 people and nine constituent neighborhoods, Suwanee is the 61st largest community in Georgia.
+With a population of 20,907 people and nine constituent neighborhoods, Suwanee is the 61st largest community in Georgia.

 Also of interest is that Suwanee has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.61% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Suwanee, you'll likely find that many of your neighbors like to as well.
-Suwanee is one of the more educated communities in America, with a full 51.93% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.
+Suwanee is one of the more educated communities in America, with a full 57.66% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Suwanee in 2018 was $39,292, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $157,168 for a family of four.